Red bird looking at camera against a white background

 Questions to ask: Does the employee show an interest in learning new skills or attaining a higher position?
 Has the employee asked about new educational opportunities?

-Sooner or later, an employee may decide to leave the company.
+Sooner or later, employees leave.
 They may retire, move to another organization or face a significant life change.
-Or, the company may determine that the employee — or the role the person occupies — is no longer needed, whether due to performance, downsizing, technological advances, etc.
+Or, the company may decide the employee — or the role the person occupies — is no longer needed.

 Questions to ask: How does the employee convey their experience during the exit interview?
 Do they offer a two-week notice or leave immediately?
 Do they continue to act as a brand ambassador once they leave?